Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 During 1979, Don.
 V. Godden built his brand new GR 500 engine, whilst Weslake and Jawa came with their newly designed OHC and DOHC 4V engines.
-These latest machines were selling like hot cakes, but from the GM Workshops we heard nothing for a couple of years, Marzotto and Galiazzo soon finding out that between a prototype and a fully developed engine, a lot of testwork must be done.
+These latest machines were selling like hot cakes, but from the GM Workshops we heard nothing for a couple of years, Marzotto and Galiazzo soon finding out that between a prototype and a fully developed engine, a lot of test work must be done.
 But things were to change......

 It was Swiss longtrack rider Marcel Gerhardt that started to test the engine in longtrack racing, and he also he took along a GM engine to show "super tuner" Otto Lantenhammer in Germany.
 Otto Lantenhammer found it a most interesting engine with lots of potential, and he became the first official dealer for GM.
 For the 1983 season Lantenhammer prepared a GM for German rider Gringo Brandt, and on this GM he won the European grasstrack championship.
 (See Photo's at Foot of This Page).

 World Champion riding with a GM engine.
-Only a year later it was Erik Gunderson that won the Speedway world tittle, again GM mounted, and all of a sudden,
+Only a year later it was Erik Gunderson that won the Speedway world title, again GM mounted, and all of a sudden,

 The 2 inlet valves are 33.5mm and the exhaust valves 29 mm, the valve stems being chromium hardened.
-The SP is with a total loss oiling sytem and a conventional oil pump.
+The SP is with a total loss oiling system and a conventional oil pump.
 Bore x stroke are 86 x 86 mm, or 84 x 89 mm for the longstroke.
 Ignition by electronic box and contact breaker.
 Power 58 bhp @ 8500 rpm.
 Engine weight 26 Kg

-We mentioned above, tha the Long Track machine originally had a Twin exhaust which was a special one built by Otto Lantenhammer.
+We mentioned above, that the Long Track machine originally had a Twin exhaust which was a special one built by Otto Lantenhammer.
 Although difficult to see in the pictures below, it is in fact a twin pipe, and it was very quickly deemed illegal.